jorgecnavarrom/BGClib/Readme.md

 And finally, if you're working with fungal biosynthetic gene clusters in particular, you also can:

-* Classify CBPs into more specific types using included hmm models (e.g. non-reducing PKS)
+* Classify some CBPs into more specific types using included hmm models (e.g. T1PKS -> reducing/non-reducing PKS)

 Other features: